The League of Extraordinary Gentlemen, Volume III: Century: Chapter 3: Let It Come Down

 In 2009, the male Orlando is serving in the British Army and stationed in Q'mar.
 He receives a medal after apparently surviving a massacre, but he privately confesses to a fellow immortal soldier – Colonel Cuckoo – that he actually committed the massacre himself in a moment of violent madness.
 Returning home to London, which has become a dystopia rife with poverty and depression, Orlando's gender switches to female.
-Prospero – outraged by the League's continuous failure to stop Oliver Haddo – appears and reveals the Antichrist has already been born, therefore the League only have a limited time to prevent Armageddon.
+Prospero – outraged by the League's continuous failure to stop Oliver Haddo – appears and reveals the Antichrist has already been born, therefore the League only has a limited time to prevent Armageddon.
 In desperation, Orlando approaches the elderly Emma Night, the current head of MI5, and offers her the secret to immortality in exchange for help finding Mina.
 After speaking with Night she is briefly reunited with Allan, who has become a homeless drug addict, but he panics and flees before she can talk to him.

 Mina is staying in a psychiatric hospital run by the descendants of Rosa Coote, where she is medicated on strong sedatives.
-Orlando retrieves her from the hospital and takes her off the drugs, and as Mina's memories return she remembers they are due another meeting with Andrew Norton.
+Orlando gets her out of the hospital and takes her off her medication, and as Mina's memories return, she remembers that she should meet up with Andrew Norton again.
 They try to convince Allan to help them, but he refuses and claims he no longer wants to live a heroic life.
 When Norton reappears at King's Cross, he guides Mina and Orlando through the hidden Platform 9 3/4, where they find the wreckage of a magical train full of decaying corpses.
 He explains the train is operated magically and its track leads to the school the Antichrist came from, but he himself is unable to join them.
 The train travels across Britain's underlying dream realm and stops at the ruins of a school for wizards.
 As Mina and Orlando search the ruins, flashbacks show the events leading up to the school's destruction.
 As a baby, the Antichrist (who is heavily implied to be Harry Potter but never referred to by name) was scarred with the mark of the beast on his forehead, and throughout the child's adolescence, Oliver Haddo tried to manipulate him into accepting his destiny by staging a series of adventures set in the school and portraying a nemesis for him to fight.
 The revelation of his true destiny drove the Antichrist insane and he went on a destructive rampage, destroying the school and killing all the staff and pupils.
 When Mina and Orlando return to London, Prospero urges them to confront the Antichrist and use Excalibur to signal for reinforcements.
 Meanwhile, Allan buys a gun and prepares to commit suicide, but ultimately decides not to.